hdstcc/AJAHR_official/README.md

 ## Dataset Structure

-The A3D / AJAHR dataset follows a unified directory structure.
+The A3D dataset follows a unified directory structure.

 ```plaintext
 AJAHR_Dataset/